Lucknow–New Delhi Swarna Shatabdi Express: Overview

-This train is a Swarna category Shatabdi Express train, Swarna is a Sanskrit word meaning gold.
+This train is a Swarna category Shatabdi Express train.
+Swarna is a Sanskrit word meaning gold.
 Swarna Shatabdi means that it caters better amenities to passengers and also generates better revenue for Indian Railways as compared to other Shatabdi Express trains.
-Not every train in Indian Railways carries Swarna tag.
+Not every train in Indian Railways carries the Swarna tag.
 It is hauled by an Electric Loco Shed, Ghaziabad WAP-7 Locomotive.

 History

 Earlier this train used to run between and New Delhi non-stop, a 440 km stretch.
 After the gauge conversion in 1993, it was extended and previous terminal, Kanpur Central was converted to its only halt and later halted at Aligarh.
-Later on, it was also given halt at Ghaziabad,Etawah and further Tundla also was added.Phaphund was also added.
+Later on, it was also given halt at Ghaziabad, Etawah and further Tundla also was added.Phaphund was also added.
+Unnao was also added.

 Lucknow Swarna Shatabdi Express is the first train in Indian Railways to get LHB coach on trial basis.

-Terminal Change
+Terminal change

-At from beginning from 1st April 2014, this Train Terminal has shifted from Lucknow Lucknow Charbagh NR - (Known as "Badi Line" in Lucknow Railway Station and owned by "Northern Railway Zone") to Lucknow Lucknow Junction NER - (Known as "Chotti Line" in Lucknow Railway Station and owned by "North Eastern Railway Zone") to decongest the main Lucknow Charbagh Railway Station that falls under the "Northern Railway Zone" of Indian Railways.
+Beginning from 1 April 2014, this train terminal has shifted from Lucknow Lucknow Charbagh NR (known as "Badi Line" in Lucknow Railway Station and owned by Northern Railway Zone) to Lucknow Lucknow Junction NER (known as "Chotti Line" in Lucknow Railway Station and owned by North Eastern Railway Zone) to decongest the main Lucknow Charbagh Railway Station that falls under the Northern Railway Zone of Indian Railways.